SidonTheTroll/Erstes-Jahr/Biology/13-photosynthesis-in-higher-plants.md

 > High amounts of solar energy is harmful to plants because it deforms the proteins in it.

-### Carbon Dioxide Concentation
+### Carbon Dioxide Concentration

 $CO_2$ is a major factor which is directly proportional to the rate of photosynthesis.

-Its increase in concentation can increase the $CO_2$ fixation rates.
+Its increase in concentration can increase the $CO_2$ fixation rates.

 ### Temperature